+- 1) Commits repeated violations of Policy 5.9: Anti-Bullying

+- 2) Commits repeated violations of harassment

+- 3) Commits battery medium

+- 4) Commits or threatens to commit vandalism/damage to property

+- 5) Commits any act on campus or off campus that substantially disrupts the orderly conduct of the classroom or school activities

+- 6) Commits grand theft

+- 7) Commits burglary unlawful breaking/entering

+- 8) Commits a physical attack

+- 9) Commits a sexual assault

+- 10) Commits sexting

+- 11) Commits sexual harassment

+- 12) Sexual Misconduct (Sexual Offense)

+- 13) Uses/possesses/transmits drug paraphernalia

-- 1. Repeatedly commit a serious breach of conduct including, but not limited to, willful disobedience and/or open defiance of authority or violations of Policy 5.9: Anti-Bullying. - 2.
-Commit assault. - 3.
-Commit battery. - 4.
-Commit or threaten to commit vandalism/damage to property. - 5.
-Commit any act on campus or off campus that substantially disrupts the orderly conduct of the classroom or school activities. - 6.
-Commit grand theft, including motor vehicle theft. - 7.
-Commits an act of hazing - 8.
-Commits a physical attack - 9.
-Commits a sexual assault - 10.
-Possess and/or display or transmit a Class B weapon. - 11.
-Use of laser pens/pointers and other laser devices in a manner that could potentially harm or injure another individual. - 12.
-Make an internet/electronic transmission of a threat to do harm to person(s) on school grounds, or to school property that results in a substantial disruption (see_Definitions Section IX) to the school climate. - 13.
-Conduct, recruit, or participate on campus in a formal or informal manner in order to foster youth gang activity.
-This activity may include an association or group of three (3) or more persons who are gang-related individually or collectively who engage in a pattern of youth or street gang activity and have a common name or common identifying clothing, jewelry, buttons, colors, signs, symbols, or markings with the intent to threaten and/or present a danger to public order and safety. - 14.
-Transmit or distribute any video voyeurism or images that depict nudity or sexual content or that violate the rights of individuals having a reasonable expectation of privacy and/or violate privacy laws - 15.
-Commit other criminal actions on School Board property, or during school events or activities not already set forth in Policy 5006, including, but not limited to, when the student - a. is formally charged with having committed a delinquent act which would be a felony, if committed by an adult (F.S.1006.09(2)); - b. the student has had adjudication withheld for a delinquent act which, if committed by an adult, would be a felony; or - c. the student has been found guilty of a felony. - 16.
-Use the school district's technology and/or software for any unauthorized purpose.
-This includes the unauthorized use of a computer/technology, including, but not limited to, accessing or breaking into restricted accounts or networks, creating, modifying or destroying files/records without permission, copying software, entering, distributing or printing unauthorized files/records, uploading to the internet and/or sharing or distributing, offensive or inappropriate material, including video, and any other misuse or violation of the School Board of Broward County Technology-Acceptable Use Policy 5306, Section VI.
+- 14) Commits a false accusation against school staff - 15) Commits a false fire alarm/911 call - 16) Commits trespassing - 17) Possesses /displays /uses/ transmits a Class B weapon, which includes laser pens/pointers and other laser devices used in a manner that could potentially harm or injure another individual - 18) Commits fire starting starts a fire on campus, at a school function, on school property and/or at a school bus stop Note: The school administrator shall refer the student for participation in a local Fire Starter Program.
+The suspension shall be reduced by 3 days upon parent/guardian agreement to participate in said program.
+Failure on the part of the student to successfully complete the program may result in the reissuance of the 3 days. - 19) Conducts, recruits, or participates on campus in a formal or informal manner in order to foster youth gang activity.
+This activity may include an association or group of three (3) or more persons who are gang-related individually or collectively who engage in a pattern of youth or street gang activity and have a common name or common identifying clothing, jewelry, buttons, colors, signs, symbols, or markings with the intent to threaten and/or present a danger to public order and safety - 20) Electronic device the use of an electronic device to possess, display, or transmit offensive images, images that depict nudity or sexual content, video voyeurism, or the use of an electronic device to capture said images, or any other images of people which violates reasonable expectation of privacy. - Note: Display of offensive images will not result in disciplinary consequences if it is determined that the student immediately reported or delivered the offensive image(s) to a staff member. - The term "immediately" means without delay as determined by the principal after considering the totality of the circumstances and prior to being reported by another individual. - 21) Commits other criminal actions on School Board property, or during school events or activities not already set forth in Policy 5006, including, but not limited to, when the student - a. is formally charged with having committed a delinquent act which would be a felony, if committed by an adult (F.S. §1006.09(2)); - b. the student has had adjudication withheld for a delinquent act which, if committed by an adult, would be a felony; or - c. the student has been found guilty of a felony. - 22) Uses the school district's technology and/or software for any unauthorized purpose.
+This includes the unauthorized use of a computer/technology, including, but not limited to, accessing or breaking into restricted accounts or networks, creating, modifying or destroying files/records without permission, copying software, entering, distributing or printing unauthorized files/records, uploading to the internet and/or sharing or distributing, offensive or inappropriate material, including video, and any other misuse or violation of the School Board of Broward County Technology-Acceptable Use Policy 5306, Section VI